UPocek/NPZ/README.md

 ## Implementation

-Algorithms and data structures were implemente from scretch in programing language Golang with best possible performance in mind.
-Also all engine layers could be configured from a single config.yaml file located in root of this repo.
+Algorithms and data structures were implemented from scratch in the programing language Golang with the best possible performance in mind.
+Also, all engine layers could be configured from a single config.yaml file located at the root of this repo.

-For testing purposes we created API and hosted it on: https://nasp.mattmarketing.rs/ so you can try it for your self.
+For testing purposes, we created an API and hosted it on: https://nasp.mattmarketing.rs/ so you can try it for yourself.
+Just click the + button on the login page to create your account and after successful login, you will be able to see are engine inspired by [CassandraDB](https://cassandra.apache.org/_/index.html) in action.

 ![Login Screen](https://github.com/UPocek/NPZ/blob/main/frontend/login.png)
 ![Main API](https://github.com/UPocek/NPZ/blob/main/frontend/engine-api.png)